herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Implementation Plan.md

 ## Timeline Adjustment

-Based on current progress, we are on track with Phase 1 completion, with approximately 60% of the core infrastructure completed.
+Based on code review and current progress, we are on track with Phase 1 completion, with approximately 60% of the core infrastructure completed.
+The main remaining work is:

+1. Enhancing PropertyTreeManager's optimization capabilities
+2. Implementing proper specificity calculation in CascadeResolver
+3. Improving the InheritanceProcessor for complex inheritance scenarios
+4. Completing the StylePropertyMapper implementation

 We expect to complete Phase 1 within the next 2-3 weeks, allowing us to move to Phase 2: Advanced Value Computation on schedule.